tweag/nickel/rfcs/007-bytecode-interpreter.md

 Properties of interests are in particular:

 - the memory representation of values
-- the structure of the virtual machine (stack-based, register-based, reprensetation of the environment, etc.)
+- the general structure of the virtual machine (stack-based, register-based, reprensetation of the environment, etc.)
 - high-level (more instructions, more complex vm, simpler compilation scheme) vs low-level